St John's College, Cambridge: Dining hall

 The college's hall has a fine hammerbeam roof, painted in black and gold and decorated with the armorial devices of its benefactors.
 The hall is lined to cill level with linenfold panelling which dates from 1528 to 1529 and has a five-bay screen, surmounted by the Royal Arms.
 Above is a hexagonal louvre, dating to 1703.
 The room was extended from five to eight bays according to designs by Sir George Gilbert Scott in 1863.
-It has two bay windows, containing heraldic glass dating from the fifteenth to nineteenth centuries.
+It has two bay windows, containing heraldic glass dating from the 15th to 19th centuries.
 In 1564, Queen Elizabeth rode into the college's Hall on horseback, during a state visit to Cambridge.

 Second Court

 Second Court, built from 1598 to 1602, has been described as 'the finest Tudor court in England'.
 Built atop the demolished foundations of an earlier, far smaller court, Second Court was begun in 1598 to the plans of Ralph Symons of Westminster, and Gilbert Wigge of Cambridge.
 Their original architectural drawings are housed in the college's library and are the oldest surviving plans for an Oxford or Cambridge college building.
 It was financed by the Countess of Shrewsbury, whose arms and statue stand above the court's western gatehouse.
 The court's Oriel windows are perhaps its most striking feature, though the dominating Shrewsbury Tower to the west is the most imposing.
 This gatehouse, built as a mirror image of the college's Great Gate, contains a statue of the benefactress Mary Talbot, Countess of Shrewsbury, added in 1671.
-Behind the Oriel window of the north range lies the Long Gallery, a promenading room that was, prior to its segmentation, 148 feet long.
+Behind the Oriel window of the north range lies the Long Gallery, a promenading room that was, before its segmentation, 148 feet long.
 In this room, the treaty between England and France was signed that established the marriage of King Charles I of England to Queen Henrietta Maria.
 In the 1940s, parts of the D-day landings were planned there.
 Second Court is also home to the college's 'triple set', K6.